fls-bioinformatics-core/auto_process_ngs/docs/source/10xgenomics.rst

 wraps a subset of the ``cellranger`` commands whilst also providing a degree of integration with the ``auto_process`` protocols.

+The stages are:

+1. :ref:`10xgenomics-fastq-generation`
+2. :ref:`10xgenomics-set-up-analysis-dirs`
+3. :ref:`10xgenomics-initial-single-library-analysis`

+Each of these is covered in detail in the subsequent sections.

+.. _10xgenomics-fastq-generation:

 Fastq generation
 ----------------